andrewhouser/day-trader/README.md

 # Day Trader Agent

-A fully autonomous, simulated day-trading agent that monitors global markets, executes paper trades, and learns from its own performance over time.
+A fully autonomous, simulated day-trading agent that monitors global markets around the clock, executes paper trades, and learns from its own performance over time.
 It starts with $1,000 USD of fake money and runs entirely inside Docker.

 No real money is involved.
 All trades are simulated and tracked on disk.